Menu Close

 Modesty and caution

-Theories and right answers in paediatric speech and language therapy
+In speech and language therapy

 If you are worried about a child’s speech and / or language, and you probably are or you wouldn’t be here, you quickly encounter a bewildering range of ideas and theories about linguistics and other angles on speech and language tberapy.
 Obviously, they can’t all be correct.
 Are they all equally suspect?
 Is theory just a distraction from the task of remediation?
 Or is there merit in a cautious evaluation?

-My point of departure here is the linguistics which has emerged in the broad framework of what used to be known as ‘Transformational Generative Grammar’, TGG, originally due to Noam Chomsky, now known by many proponents as ‘Biolinguistics’, and by those who disagree with it as a ‘formalism’ or even as an ’empty formalism’.
-One distinctive character of this approach is to take as data judgements which rely essentially on introspection, to contrast “somebody interesting” or “nothing useful” to “an interesting person” or “a useful article” with the ordering of the words depending on whether one of them is what is known a pronoun, like somebody or nothing.
-These orderings contrast with “interesting somebody” and “an article useful”, which are for me, almost uninterpretable as simple phrases.
-But no variety of formalism or TGG or biolinguistics is commonly adopted in discussion of children’s speech and language.
+My point of departure here is the linguistics which has emerged in the broad framework of what used to be known as ‘Transformational Generative Grammar’, TGG, originally due to Noam Chomsky, now known by most proponents as just ‘Generative Gammar’ or by some as ‘Biolinguistics’, and by those who disagree with it as a ‘formalism’ or even as an ’empty formalism’.
+One distinctive character of the generative approach is to take as data judgements which rely on traditional introspection, to contrast “somebody interesting” to “an interesting person” with the ordering of the words depending on whether one of them is what is known a pronoun, like somebody.
+These orderings contrast with “interesting somebody”, which is for me, almost uninterpretable as a simple phrase.
+But no variety of formalism or generative grammar is commonly adopted in clinical discussion of children’s speech and language.
 Commonly, in the discussion of children’s speech and language, there is a preference for approaches by which introspective data are just not data, no matter how robustly they are shared across native speakers.
-There is, I believe, no good reason for dismissing out of hand reasoning which depends, in the last analysis, on common knowledge, as one way of looking into human minds.
+There is, I believe, no good reason for dismissing out of hand reasoning which depends, in the last analysis, on common knowledge, as one of the few ways that we have of looking into human minds.

-But as far as I am concerned, biolinguistics is just a point of departure.
+But as far as I am concerned, generative grammar is a point of departure.
 There are other perspectives, some very hostile to biolinguistics, looking at language as a distinctive aspect of human society, some describing themselves as ‘functionalist’ or ‘constructivist’.
 Ignoring the hostilities, it seems to me more useful just to take account of all the evidence.
 Some of this evidence is taken directely from the many and various problems which some children have in learning to talk.

 In my view, theories of all sorts should be proposed with a degree of modesty, humility, and caution.
 I try to do so here.
 But I see no merit in not taking sides where there is a clear conflict, as there is between those who believe that linguistic structures are GENERATED and those who prefer to see language as BEHAVIOUR.
 As far as I am concerned, theories which seek to reduce language to behaviour just miss whatever it is that makes language the stuff of love, hope, legend, invention, science, comedy, and law.
 Without syntax at least, there would be no such thing as human society.